 Nicholas Winding Refn is a director known for his provocative and subversive style.
 This surrealist horror-thriller, The Neon Demon, is another macabre addition to his filmography.

-Even more so than Drive (2011), Refn’s The Neon Demon is an experimental and artistic film, which completely overlooks narrative and character development, for style and visual immersion.
-Baffling and unevenly paced, I initially had trouble getting into The Neon Demon, as it begins so oddly and mysteriously.
+Even more so than Drive (2011), Refn’s The Neon Demon is experimental and artistic, overlooking narrative and character development for style and visual immersion.
+Baffling and unevenly paced, I initially had trouble getting into this film as it begins so oddly.
 I didn’t have a clue what to make of it.
-Is this an arthouse film?
+Is this an art house film?
 Is this a suspense film?
-These are the questions that were running through my head, but because the film’s visual style is so hypnotic and gripping, I found myself entranced by the unfolding events.
+These are the questions that were running through my head, but because the film’s visual style is so gripping, I found myself entranced by the unfolding events.

-The early moments of the film are timid and teasing, and I expect that many viewers will lose interest, as the film starts out so tediously strange.
+The early moments of the film are timid and teasing.
 There is a lot of weird photo shoots, catwalks, flashing images, and other nonsense.
-However, I stress that you keep watching regardless, because The Neon Demon turns into something that will completely challenge your expectations.
+Some people might switch off.
+However, I stress that you keep watching because The Neon Demon turns into something that will completely challenge your expectations.

 Refn’s film is focused on the image and the lengths one is willing to go, to achieve the perfect image.
 I don’t think The Neon Demon is supposed to be a satire on the fashion industry and some of the superficiality that can come from it, but instead, it appears to be a dark and pessimistic exploration of visual desire and obsession.

 When Jesse joins the modelling agency, she becomes the star model and everyone seems to be besotted with her, including makeup artist, Ruby (Jena Malone).
 Gigi and Sarah are intrigued by her natural beauty, but they feel threatened by it more than anything.
 Although this may be Refn’s intention, the characters are dreadfully crafted.
-None of them feel like real people.
-They are all so robotic and even Jesse whose the main character, isn’t that likeable because she has such a dry personality.
-As she becomes more at home in the fashion industry, she does grow in confidence and even becomes narcissistic, but I still found her pretty dull.
+None of them felt like real people.

 Quoted: “You know what my mother used to call me?
 Dangerous.
 ‘You’re a dangerous girl’.
 She was right.
 I am dangerous.”